dekuNukem/duckyPad/README.md

 ### Photoshop / CAD

-You can put all your commonly used shortcuts in one place, resulting in a more efficient workflow:
+You can put all your shortcuts in one place, resulting in a more efficient workflow:

 ![Alt text](resources/pics/cad.gif)